 The ideal candidate will also possess one or more of the following:

 - Experience with state/federal grant programs and grant-writing/reporting experience;

 - Experience working in the SW Oregon region.

 Hours of Work

 This is a full-time regular position that is exempt from federal Fair Labor Standard Act overtime rules.

 The compensation package includes a competitive salary and excellent fringe benefits including vacation, retirement plan match, medical and dental plan, life insurance and disability coverage.
-Salary range minimum is $75,000, however the salary offered will be commensurate with experience and qualifications.
+The Project Manager salary range minimum is $50,000, and the salary offered will be commensurate with experience and qualifications.

-To apply for this position, please email resume and cover letter by August 17, 2018 to firstname.lastname@example.org with the position title in the header.
+To Apply for this position, please email resume and cover letter by September 27, 2018 to firstname.lastname@example.org with the position title in the header.